Vladimir961Saz/Vladimir961Saz/README.md

 ## Hi there 👋
+I'm Vladimir Sazonov, the student of Peter The Great Polytechnic University.
+This profile on Githug was made as the starting point of learning based programming on python
 <!--
 **Vladimir961Saz/Vladimir961Saz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.